gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 ## :partying_face: What?

-Last Friday I was trying to renew my github profile and I thought that would be nice to share something outside "coding stuff", so whoever visits it might get to know a little bit more about myself.
+Last Friday I was trying to renew my github profile and I thought that it would be nice to share something outside "coding stuff", so that whoever visits it might get to know a little bit more about me.

 Three months ago I decided to fight some anxiety episodes by running away from them (literally), so I thought that would be cool to share my strava stats.